 A leak to a saline implant is immediately noticeable; the implant deflates and the saline is absorbed by the body.
 When there is a leak in the types of silicone implants used today, because the silicone is designed to hold its shape, leaks are often only discovered during routine mammograms.

-There is always a risk complications from a breast-implant procedure.
+There is always a risk of complications from a breast implant procedure.
 They include wrinkling and rippling of the implant (usually a saline implant); capsular contracture, in which scar tissue forms around the implant, hardening the breast and changing its look and feel; and symmastia, in which the implants drift together and meet in the middle of the chest.

-Even when breast-implant revision surgeries are successful, new implants are still subject to the same problems as the original implants.
+Even when breast implant revision surgery is successful, new implants are still subject to the same problems as the original implants.